sebapersson/petab_sciml/docs/src/format.md

 # Format Specification

-A PEtab SciML problem extends a standard version 2 PEtab problem to accommodate hybrid models SciML combining data-driven and mechanistic components.
-To this, the extension introduces one new file:
+A PEtab SciML problem extends the PETab a standard version problem to accommodate hybrid models SciML combining data-driven (neural net) and mechanistic components.
+The extension introduces one new file type:

-1. **Neural Net Fil**: YAML file(s) describing neural net model(s).
+1. **Neural Net File(s)**: YAML file(s) describing neural net model(s).

 It also extends the following standard PEtab files to accommodate SciML models:

-1. **Mapping Table**: Describes how neural network inputs and outputs map to PEtab quantities.
+1. **Mapping Table**: Used to describe how neural network inputs and outputs map to PEtab quantities.
-2. **Parameters Table**: Describes values and potential priors for initializing network parameters.
+2. **Parameters Table**: Used to describe nominal values and potential priors for initializing network parameters.
-3. **Condition Table**: Allows assigning neural network outputs and inputs.
+3. **Condition Table**: Used to assign neural network outputs and inputs.
-4. **Problem YAML File**: Includes a SciML field.
+4. **Problem YAML File**: Includes a new SciML field.

 All other PEtab files remain unchanged.
+This page explains each file that is added or modified by the PEtab SciML extension.

+## High Level Overview

 The main goal of the PEtab SciML extension is to enable hybrid models that combine data-driven and mechanistic components.
-There are three such hybrid model types, each specified differently:
+There are three types of hybrid model considered, each specified differently:

-1. **Data-driven models in the ODE model’s right-hand side (RHS)**
-   - During import, the SBML file is altered by either replacing a derivative or assigning a parameter to a neural network input.
-   - In these cases, both the neural network inputs and outputs (as defined in the mapping table) must be assigned in the condition table with the `setNetRate` and/or `setNetAssignment` `operatorType`.
+1. **Data-driven models in the ODE model’s right-hand side (RHS):** In this scenario, the SBML file is modified during import by either replacing a derivative or assigning a parameter to a neural network input.
+In both cases, the neural network inputs and outputs (as defined in the mapping table) must be assigned in the condition table using the `setNetRate` and/or `setNetAssignment` operator types.

-2. **Data-driven models in the observable function**
-   - The output variable (as defined in the mapping table) is code directly in the observable formula.
-   - The input variables (as defined in the mapping table) are assigned in the condition table with the `setNetAssignment` `operatorType`.
+2. **Data-driven models in the observable function:** In this scenario, the neural network output variable (as defined in the mapping table) is directly embedded in the observable formula.
+Meanwhile, the input variables (also defined in the mapping table) are assigned in the condition table using the `setNetAssignment` operator type.

-3. **Data-driven models before the ODE model**
-   - These models set constant parameters or initial values in the ODE model prior to simulations.
-   - The input can be defined in the mapping table or in the condition table.
-   - The output variables (as defined in the mapping table) are assigned via the condition table.
+3. **Data-driven models before the ODE model:** In this scenario, the data-driven model sets constant parameters or initial values in the ODE model prior to simulation.
+The input can be defined either in the mapping table or in the condition table, and the output variables (as defined in the mapping table) are assigned via the condition table.

-This page explains each file that is added or modified by the PEtab SciML extension, highlights its main functionality, and outlines the import logic for each supported hybrid model type.

 ## Neural Network Model Format

 **TODO:** Dilan, I will need some help from you here, link the scheme?

-The neural network models are provided as separate YAML files that can be imported into a chosen neural-network package.
+Neural network models are provided as separate YAML files, and each tool supporting the extension is responsible for importing this file into a suitable neural network library.
 Each YAML file has two main sections:

-- **`layers`**: Defines the neural network layers, each with a unique ID.
+- **layers**: Defines the neural network layers, each with a unique ID.
 The layer names and argument syntax follow PyTorch conventions.
-- **`forward`**: Describes the forward pass, indicating the order of layer calls and any activation functions.
+- **forward**: Describes the forward pass, specifying the order of layer calls and any applied activation functions.

-Although these YAML files can be written manually, the recommended approach is to define a PyTorch `nn.Module` whose constructor sets up the layers and whose `forward` method outlines the layer calls.
-For example, a simple feed-forward network file can be created via:
+Although network YAML files can be manually written, the recommended approach is to define a PyTorch `nn.Module` whose constructor sets up the layers and whose `forward` method specifies how they are invoked.
+For example, a simple feed-forward network can be defined as:

 ```python
 class Net(nn.Module):